will-langdale/matchbox/README.md

 ### Cleaning

 This is all handled by collections of functions in `cmf.clean`.
 Functions are written in SQL to be run in-DBMS or in duckDB.
-We can either use some pre-made cleaning functions in collections like `cmf.clean`, or roll our own using `cmf.clean.cleaning_function` to amalgamate functions in collections like `cmf.clean.blocks` -- or make your own block!
+We can either use some pre-made cleaning functions in collections like `cmf.clean`, or roll our own using `cmf.clean.cleaning_function` to amalgamate functions in collections like `cmf.clean.steps` -- or make your own step!

 We want to clean the company name in `data.data_hub_statistics` so we can left join it onto some extracted data ourselves.